What Is Homebridge - And Why You Need It

 Apple’s HomeKit smart home platform is a capable home automation solution designed to lower the technical barriers to entry into the world of smart devices.
-A key focus of HomeKit is privacy and security, which are achieved by requiring strict encrypted local communication between the controlling Apple device and third party smart devices.
+A key focus of HomeKit is privacy and security, which are achieved by requiring strict encrypted local communication between the controlling Apple device and third-party smart devices.

-This requirement unfortunately raises the cost of entry to device makers, and has resulted in many brands eschewing the HomeKit platform in favor of simpler integration options like Alexa and Google Assistant.
-Those solutions are, however, inherently less capable from an automation stand point and generally require an internet connection to work at all where HomeKit provides complete local control.
+This requirement unfortunately raises the cost of entry to device makers and has resulted in many brands eschewing the HomeKit platform in favor of simpler integration options like Alexa and Google Assistant.
+Those solutions are, however, inherently less capable from an automation standpoint and generally require an internet connection to work at all where HomeKit provides complete local control.

 For those wanting to leverage the benefits of HomeKit but may be struggling to find compatible devices to perform certain tasks, HomeBridge offers some hope.